dwmkerr/terminal-ai/README.md

 - [ ] feat: custom inqurirer module to handle keypresses and toggle the input prompt

+**Chat**

+- [ ] nth: decide on whether a response prompt is needed.
+For a single line response it is probably good, for multi-line it is probably unneeded, for a single line of code it is likely not needed, consider either heuristics or configuration options
+- [ ] nth: support reflow with marked-terminal to more gracefully show output
 ---

 - [ ] bug(build): remove the disable deprecation warnings code and fix the punycode issues